 Sport, by removing the lethality, achieves the opposite.
 That is, sport more typically produces natural, fast, reflexive movement with full power application, achieving a result against a struggling opponent who is also utilizing full power while engaging in strategic and tactical resistance using all of his or her resources and training.
 Techniques that don’t work are soon abandoned, and successful skills are honed against different attackers under a variety of conditions.
 Maintaining control in various combat situations, both in attack and defense, is difficult when faced with the unpredictable nature of an opponent’s efforts, but facing these situations in contest prepares you for similar situations.
 Each opponent in competition is operating at the limit of physical and psychological skill.
 By pushing that limit contestants are continually realizing and expanding their potential.

-In martial sports, one purpose of competition is to take the place of the older shinken shobu (life-and-death fights) in developing technique, knowledge, and character.
+In martial sports, one purpose of the competition is to take the place of the older shinken shobu (life-and-death fights) in developing technique, knowledge, and character.
 You never see yourself so clearly as when you face your own death.
 Competition can provide a safe, controlled glimpse at this kind of defeat.
 Fighting spirit can be developed only through fighting.
 Surely it is not the same as the battlefield, but it serves a similar purpose, and it is closer to a combat situation than any other form of training.

-Of course this can go wrong.
+Of course, this can go wrong.
 Winning and losing can become too important and start to pervert the training process.
 The ultimate goal is not the winning of medals.
 Matches, along with free practice and sparring, are simply different methods for training.

-Just as non-competitive martial arts training may not provide the benefits of competition, training for sport competition may not provide the full scope of self-defense training.
+Just as non-competitive martial arts training may not provide the benefits of competition, training for sports competition may not provide the full scope of self-defense training.
 Martial sports often include non-competitive components.
 For example, competition is only a part of the Judo curriculum, and Jigoro Kano, the founder of Judo, was very concerned about preserving those self-defense techniques that could not be used with full force in competition.
 However, Judo today remains a remarkably effective self- defense training method, even after nearly 120 years of the development of other “combat” methods, and even when practiced today largely as a sport.
-Jigoro Kano applied modern sport training methodology to koryu jujutsu and found that it produced a better combat art.
+Jigoro Kano applied modern sports training methodology to koryu jujutsu and found that it produced a better combat art.

 Although martial arts and sports both have loftier goals, it is a fact that many people train in martial arts primarily for self-defense.
-For those who have never used sport-training methods, or those who have never explored traditional bujutsu training, it is easy to discount the effectiveness of the other.
-As martial artists we should continually seek opportunities to challenge ourselves by examining the weaknesses in our training and keeping our minds open to other methods.
-I encourage you to discover for yourself how “playing” with a partner in sparring or free practice, or competing against an opponent in contest, can be an effective method of training for self-defense.
+For those who have never used sport-training methods or those who have never explored traditional bujutsu training, it is easy to discount the effectiveness of the other.
+As martial artists, we should continually seek opportunities to challenge ourselves by examining the weaknesses in our training and keeping our minds open to other methods.
+I encourage you to discover for yourself how “playing” with a partner in sparring or free practice, or competing against an opponent in a contest, can be an effective method of training for self-defense.

 This is the reason why we practice sparring along with traditional training.
 Using the techniques we’ve learned in traditional classes and applying them to our sparring training makes your techniques that much better.
 So the next time you want to skip sparring day, remember that sparring is another form of self-defense class.Share